Jameshall159/WPD2Coursework/README.md

     Welcome, your shop is called Demo Shop and your path is /a/b/c

-## Technology stack in the starter
+## Technology stack used in the project

 The starter uses [Jetty][1] to run an embedded web server.